 Saratoga Lake and the surrounding area offer plenty of opportunities for paddlers.
 You can take a kayak trip across Saratoga Lake, or you can try paddling along the Kayaderosseras Creek or Fish Creek.
 Don't own a kayak or paddleboard?
 Consider renting one from the local Kayak Shak or Lake Lonely Watersports.

-Located at the southern tip, Brown's Beach is one of the only public swimming spots on Saratoga Lake.
+Located at the southern tip, Brown's Beach is the main public swimming spot on Saratoga Lake.
 The beach is typically open from Memorial Day Weekend through Labor Day Weekend, and it features a large sandy beach, a swimming area, and a shallow launch for canoes, kayaks, and stand up paddleboards.
 You'll also find a snack shack, a large pavilion that is available to rent, and more.

 Saratoga Lake is one of the best fishing spots in the entire Saratoga Springs region.
 The lake is home to a wide range of fish species, including largemouth and smallmouth bass, northern pike, walleye, crappie, bluegill, perch, and carp.

-The boat launch operated by New York State Office of Parks, Recreation and Historic Preservation off Route 9P is an excellent spot to fish and launch boats on the lake.
-There is a parking capacity for up to 100 trailers, and the site is open year-round.
-Keep in mind, there is a fee to use it!
+The state boat launch is operated by the New York State Office of Parks, Recreation and Historic Preservation, and it's an excellent spot to fish and launch boats on the lake.

-The Waterfront Park at Saratoga Lake is a great place to relax and enjoy views of the water with your friends and family.
+Waterfront Park on Saratoga Lake is a great place to relax and enjoy views of the water with your friends and family.
 This 4-acre park features a non-motorized boat launch, a small amphitheater for community events, and a picnic area with BBQ grills.